 Chasing the Scents in Grasse, the World Capital of Perfumes

-A decade ago, when I visited Grasse the first time, I joined a factory tour in Galimard, a perfumer established in 1747.
-At the end of the tour, I bought several bottles of Galimard perfumes.
-Since that day, whenever I put it on, I remember that sunshine day in the beautiful Grasse, the scent of Provence, and that first short trip to Provence with my lovely husband.
+A decade ago, during my first visit to Grasse, I took a factory tour at Galimard, a perfumer with roots dating back to 1747.
+As the end of the tour, I couldn’t resist and purchased several bottles of Galimard perfumes.
+Since that day, every time I apply the fragrance, I’m transported back to that sun-kissed day in Grasse, evoking the timeless scent of Provence and recalling my inaugural journey to this beautiful region with my beloved husband.

 La Route des Perfums